elifesciences-publications/shRNA_screen/README.md

+README.md
+This file provides the markdown representation for the analysis notebook (primaryAnalysisNotebook.ipynb) included in this repository.
+To run this locally, you will need Python 3, a few standard libraries (see the Imports section, below), and Jupyter.
+Once these are installed, clone this repo and open the notebook with Jupyter.
+All requisite data files are included in the ref/ folder and should already be appropriately referenced with a relative path string in the notebook.
+If you run into any issues or have suggestions about how this could be improved, please don't hesitate to contact me (or make a pull request)!

+A few additional notes:
 - Where appropriate, a parenthetical is included in the section heading to denote panel(s) to which said section pertains.
 - Note that running the permutations may yield values slightly different from the manuscript.
+- The below path strings do make the assumption you are on a *nix system (i.e. Linux or Mac).
+If you are on a Windows machine, replacing the "/" in path names with "\" should fix any problems you encounter.

 # Setup